 - CoinPayments, a Vancouver digital currency exchange which allows trading on TOR

-Neither Lisa Chang nor Kevin Hobbs have been charged in connection with this investigation.
+Neither Mr. Chang nor Mr. Hobbs have been charged in connection with the forfeiture action.
 All that has occurred is that the government has filed a Notice of Civil Claim and two applications to seize their assets and has successfully obtained a seizure order over those assets.
 All of the statements in the Notice of Civil Claim and Notice of Application(s) are allegations that have not been proven in any court, although there are Affidavits in support thereof.
 The order is not a mareva injunction, or an order as against the whole world in respect of other of their assets.
 Mr. Hobbs and Ms. Chang are sharing a lawyer.
 There does not appear to be counsel yet for Vanbex or for EtherParty or separate counsel for each of Mr. Hobbs and Ms. Chang.
-That will have to change – they will need separate representation and the corporate entities each need their own lawyers as well.

 Criminal History Details